commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

 ##### Persistence of categorydraft with Irresolvable Parent

-A categorydraft X could have a parent ategory Y. But It could be that the parentcategory Y is not supplied before X, which means the sync could fail to create/updating X. It could also be that Y is not supplied at all in this batch but at a later batch.
+A categorydraft X could have a parent Category Y. But It could be that the parent Category Y is not supplied before X, which means the sync could fail to create/updating X. It could also be that Y is not supplied at all in this batch but at a later batch.

 The library keeps track of such "referencing" CategoryDrafts like X and persists them in storage